Financial Management Narrative Policy Number and Last Update (01.09.01/03-2015)

 Purchase documentation may include approved and signed purchase orders, purchase requisitions, packing slips, and other agency documents as defined in agency procedures.
 These documents should be signed and dated to verify approval was given prior to the purchase.

-Contractual payments require a contract that is signed and agreed to by both parties and meets the requirements of 45 CFR Parts 74 and 92.
+Contractual payments require a contract that is signed and agreed to by both parties.

 Other documentation includes journal entry forms, bank reconciliations, and other forms supporting or authorizing a transaction.